heckman/json-tools/README.md

 ## Installation

-The scripts are ready to execute.
+The scripts can be found in the `bin` directory; they are ready to execute.
 If you put them on your path than the launcher `json` will be able to find them.

 The scripts have three dependencies: